bytedance/libtpa/doc/prog_guide.rst

     void tpa_worker_run(struct tpa_worker *worker);

-It is the core of the libtpa, which basically does three things:
+It is the core of the Libtpa, which basically does three things:

 - ``tcp input``: receives packets from NIC, feeds them to the TCP stack (decaping the net headers, finding the right sock, etc) and then delivers